gymcode6/CONI-Asistant/README.md

 # CONI-Asistant
-CONI is a web virtual asistant programed in java in backend
+CONI is a web virtual asistant programed in react for front-end and spring boot in backend